 In between reading the book, I was working long hours as a wage clerk in a dinghy waste-paper factory in Liu Fang Road, Jurong, and trying to survive on $270 plus some overtime pay each month (1973).
 I was also lonely and horny but didn’t have the energy, time and financial resources to go dating or visit brothels.
 And my health was’t good because of the dust-shrouded environment, the poor-quality canteen food, and the lack of sleep and lack of exercise.

 So, although part of me was willing to have a go at practising the laws of success, most of me simply found them a distraction, having already more than enough difficulties and challenges to handle.

-After all the years eating the kaya-toast of hard labour and drinking the kopi-o of bitterness, I realised that while being infatuated with the mantra of success and positive thinking, I was actually practising the art of failure throughout!
-The evidence is clear: I don’t live in an outsized condo, drive an outsized SUV, and date babes with outsized boobs.
-I’m still somewhere near the bottom of the corporate food chain, after a half-century of hard labour.
+After all the years eating the kaya-toast of hard labour and drinking the black kopi of bitterness, I realised that while being infatuated with the mantra of success and positive thinking, I was actually practising the art of failure throughout!
+The evidence in my life is clear: I don’t live in an outsized condo, drive an outsized SUV, and date babes with outsized boobs.
+I’m still somewhere near the bottom of the corporate food chain, after a half-century of grind.

-The movie, made in 2000, is based on the true story of Carl Brashear (Cuba Gooding, Jr.), a black man who grew up in a dirt-poor farm in Kentucky.
-He joined the US Navy, aspiring to be a Master Diver, something unheard of for non-whites in the racist days in the 1950s.
+The movie, made in 2000, is based on the true story of Carl Brashear (portrayed by Cuba Gooding, Jr.), a black man who grew up in a dirt-poor farm in Kentucky.
+He joined the US Navy, aspiring to be a Master Diver, something unheard of for non-whites in the racist days of the 1950s.
 In an early scene, when Brashear first reports for duty, he is told that the only future for a black man in the Navy is to become either a cook, an officer’s valet (personal servant) or be kicked out.

 Brashear overcomes heart-rending difficulties to qualify as Diver, and then, after losing one leg because of a freak accident, goes on to become Master Diver, the pinnacle of the profession.